Skip to main content

 --profile-file

-Write profiling data to the specified file (enables profiling automatically)
+Write profiling data to file instead of starting server

 --profile-type